Balayage vs Ombre - Balayage and Ombre Differences and Hair Color Ideas 2025

 Balayage vs Ombré - Differences Between Balayage and Ombre

-Balayage and ombré are both trendy coloring techniques to get various stunning shades on your hair.
-They can also be mixed to achieve a new look.
-However, they differ from each other a lot.
+Ombre or balayage?
+They are both trendy coloring techniques to get various stunning shades on your hair and can also be mixed to achieve a new look.
+However, they differ from each other in visual effects and a lot of other aspects.
 Balayage tends to apply hair color on the surface, but ombre hair shows obvious two tones, deeper at the top (hair roots) and lighter at the bottom (hair ends).

 Difference | Balayage | Ombre |